Christian mission: Relation with humanitarian aid

-Aid and evangelism

 While there is a general agreement among most major aid organizations not to mix aid with proselyting, others see disasters as a useful opportunity to spread the word.
 One such an occurrence was the tsunami that devastated parts of Asia on 26 December 2004.

-"This (disaster) is one of the greatest opportunities God has given us to share his love with people," said K.P.
+"This [disaster] is one of the greatest opportunities God has given us to share his love with people," said K.P.
 Yohannan, president of the Texas-based Gospel for Asia.
 In an interview, Yohannan said his 14,500 "native missionaries" in India, Sri Lanka and the Andaman Islands are giving survivors Bibles and booklets about "how to find hope in this time through the word of God."
 In Krabi, Thailand, a Southern Baptist church had been "praying for a way to make inroads" with a particular ethnic group of fishermen, according to Southern Baptist relief coordinator Pat Julian.
 Then came the tsunami, "a phenomenal opportunity" to provide ministry and care, Julian told the Baptist Press news service. ...
 Not all evangelicals agree with these tactics.
 "It's not appropriate in a crisis like this to take advantage of people who are hurting and suffering", said the Rev. Franklin Graham, head of Samaritan's Purse and son of evangelist Billy Graham.

-The Christian Science Monitor echoes these concerns: "'I think evangelists do this out of the best intentions, but there is a responsibility to try to understand other faith groups and their culture,' says Vince Isner, director of FaithfulAmerica.org, a program of the National Council of Churches USA."
+Vince Isner, director of FaithfulAmerica.org, a program of the National Council of Churches USA, said, "I think evangelists do this out of the best intentions, but there is a responsibility to try to understand other faith groups and their culture [...]
+There's a power imbalance when people are in dire need".

 The Bush administration has made it easier for U.S. faith-based groups and missionary societies to tie aid and church together.
+Farah Stockman, Michael Kranish, Peter S. Canellos and Kevin Baron noted on The Boston Globe:

 For decades, US policy has sought to avoid intermingling government programs and religious proselytizing.
 The aim is both to abide by the Constitution's prohibition against a state religion and to ensure that aid recipients don't forgo assistance because they don't share the religion of the provider. ...
 But many of those restrictions were removed by Bush in a little-noticed series of executive orders – a policy change that cleared the way for religious groups to obtain hundreds of millions of dollars in additional government funding.
 It also helped change the message American aid workers bring to many corners of the world, from emphasizing religious neutrality to touting the healing powers of the Christian God.